Please join us for the International Conference on Ancient Magic.

 •Drew Wilburn: “The Role of Architectural Magic in Protecting the Family from Illness and Misfortune”

-•Veronique Dasen: "'I Love You a Little:' Eros at Play in a Roman Glyptic" (Virtual participation)
+•Veronique Dasen: "'I Love You a Little:' Eros at Play in a Roman Glyptic" (Virtual)

 •Carman Romano: "Therapy with Medea"

-Conversation between David F. and Sarah on what we’ve been doing for the past 40 years and where we might go, now.
+Conversation between David Frankfurter and Sarah Iles Johnston: what we’ve been doing and where we should go.